 Insurance companies typically look back three to five years, so if an accident is on your driving record it could affect you for that long.
 When car insurance companies rate you on an accident, you end up with a surcharge (extra charge added to your premium) for it.

 Thus, how long an incident stays on your state driving record matter.

-In California, every accident reported to the state's Department of Motor Vehicles by law enforcement shows on your driving record unless the reporting officer says another person was at fault.
+In California, every accident reported to the state's Department of Motor Vehicles (DMV) by law enforcement shows on a motorist's driving record -- unless the reporting officer says another person was at fault.
 So it's possible that if you another driver was found at fault for the accident that it wouldn't show up on your California driving record for you to be rated on by your car insurance company.

-Auto insurance companies check a person's motor vehicle or driving record typically when a person applies for a policy, renews a policy or makes changes to their car insurance policy.
+Auto insurance companies typically check a person's motor vehicle or driving record when a person applies for a policy, renews a policy or makes changes to their car insurance policy.
 If your accident is on your motor vehicle record (MVR) at the time that they check your record it can affect your car insurance rates.

 While it's generally the DMV that keeps information regarding your accidents, insurance companies also keep a database of claims related to accidents.
 This comprehensive loss underwriting exchange (C.L.U.E.) can be accessed by insurance companies to find out what previous claims you have had in the past, and rate you on them.
 So, if you're at-fault and others claim against your policy, even future car insurance companies will know.
 The same holds true if you are in a single-car accident and make a claim for your own vehicle.

 If you have an accident on your record that is affecting your rates, shop around for cheaper car insurance rates.
 Auto insurance providers surcharges vary for accidents, so by changing insurers you could save hundreds of dollars a year.